abpframework/abp/docs/Virtual-File-System.md

 }
 ````

-`AddEmbedded` extension method takes a class, finds all embedded files from the assembly of the given class and register to the virtual file system.
-It's a shortcut and could be written as shown below:
+The `AddEmbedded` extension method takes a class, finds all embedded files from the assembly of the given class and registers them to the virtual file system.
+More concisely it could be written as shown below:

 ````C#
 options.FileSets.Add(new EmbeddedFileSet(typeof(MyModule).Assembly));